jryio/jryio/content/writing/rc-week-two/index.md

 Also, there is great fun geeking out about tools where every tool is on equal footing.
 No vim v.s. emacs flame wars, just plain old fashioned: "what tools do you use for this job".
 Connecting to the root of [Homo Sapien](https://australian.museum/learn/science/human-evolution/homo-sapiens-modern-humans/), wisdom, tool making, and teaching can be great fun even if it's  about computer tools.

 ### Rust Books Crew

-It should not be surprising to find my fellow Recursers programing in Rust during their batch.
+I should not have been surprised to find many of my fellow Recursers programing in Rust during their batch.
 For the last eight years in a row, Rust has ranked [most admired programming language](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages) on the Stack Overflow Developer Survey.

-Skills levels in Rust skew towards beginner at Recurse and had I joined only a few months ago I would have been a beginner as well.
-Several other great Rust programmers on Zulip who incorporate lively debugging and discussion into the group.
+Skills levels in Rust skew towars beginner at Recruse and had I joined only a few months ago I would have been a beginner as well.
+Thankfully there are several great Rust programmers on Zulip who incorporate lively debugging and discussion into the group.